 You'll need to set your alarm at night.
+Every 2-2 1/2 hours you feed .5mls (1/2 cc) of formula for every ounce of body weight.
 It is crucial they don't miss a meal.
-I don't skip a beat.
-That is really the key ingredient in saving these guys, DILIGENCE!
+With a healthy puppy you dont want to exceed 1ml per ounce of body wiegh every 4 hours.
+But, with a newborn or fading puppy, you feed 1/2 as much twice as often.
+I don't skip a beat with this schecule!
+The key to saving these guys is DETERMINATION!
 Even if you're dead tired, you have to get up in the middle of the night.
 You can sleep later.
 Keep to the schedule.